 — Pac-12 Network (@Pac12Network) May 7, 2017

 #12 UCLA shut out #3 Arizona for the second straight day.
-Madeline Jelenicki opened the scoring with a three run shot in the bottom of the first and Kylee Perez added a two run shot in the fifth.
-Jelenicki drove home a fourth run on a sacrifice fly as Selina Ta’amilo improved to 13-0 after allowing 3 hits in 4 1/3 innings.
+Madeline Jelenicki opened the scoring with a three-run shot in the bottom of the first and Kylee Perez added a two-run shot in the fifth.
+Jelenicki drove home the fourth run on a sacrifice fly as Selina Ta’amilo improved to 13-0 after allowing 3 hits in 4 1/3 innings.